Add to bookmarks

 Clinical staff are already overburdened and understaffed – saving time and effort can have a big long-term impact.
 With these applications, data is now available and compiled in a way that can drive decision-making both in terms of patient care but also workflow optimization.

-Today’s article covers some of the benefits of timely high fidelity patient data access and organization and how GE Healthcare’s Carestation Insights applications are supporting clinicians in the OR.
+Today’s article covers some of the benefits of timely high fidelity patient data access and organization and how GE HealthCare’s Carestation Insights applications are supporting clinicians in the OR.

 Access to Data Improves Protocol Adherence